-Twenty-eight (28%) percent of households are single person households.
+Thirty (30) percent of households are single person households (2021).
 Single person households have the lowest median income of all household types and are more prone to be in core housing need.
 More than half of the people in core housing need are people living alone.
 Single person households tend to be younger adults, but engagement and survey findings indicated that single adults between the ages of 45-65 are at high risk of core housing need and struggle to find supports (less likely to want roommates, not eligible for subsidies and rent supplements).
 Younger households (a primary maintainer between 15 and 24 years old) make up 18% of people in core housing need.
-Non-census families are projected to increase by 850 households to 11,787 households by 2026.
+Non-census families are projected to increase by 1,681 households between 2021 and 2031.